2. The musician who has not achieved the dream of becoming a concert pianist, and did not wish to have a profession who is not related to music.

 I cannot obviously recommend any of these piano teachers as none of them would be suitable.
 Please see further information below:

 Teacher 1 (the young pianist): Taking piano lessons with a young pianist, who often only teaches for a few years has not developed the necessary experience to be able to understand his students, and to adapt to their needs and wishes.
 Teaching the piano is an art that should not be seen as an extra activity as it takes years, and a lot of experience to know exactly how to take a student forward.
 You obviously do not want to end taking lessons with somebody who will simply give you some scales to practice, and pieces after pieces from a piano book for adults.
 I am sure that you wish your instructor to care about your specific needs and goals.

 Teacher 2 (the frustrated pianist): The frustrated pianist is possibly the worst instructor you could meet as he/she has got no enjoyment whist teaching, and obviously not all the phenomenal knowledge developed by a successful pianist.
 Having piano lessons with somebody who check his/her watch often, and teaches you to pay the bills, without love for it, is the least motivating experience you could have while dreaming of learning how to play the piano.

-Teacher 3 (the busy concert pianist): I have experienced this type of piano teachers in my youth, as I have obviously studying with the most famous and acclaimed pianists of our time.
+Teacher 3 (the busy concert pianist): I have experienced this type of piano teacher in my youth, as I have studied with the most famous and acclaimed pianists of our time.
 As a young pianist, I was extremely frustrated and disappointed to realise that they were actually sharing all their knowledge, as they were busy thinking about their next concert while teaching me.
 Having the privilege to study with well-known musicians seems exciting, but it could also be not educative enough, and often useless.